mwittig/pimatic-fronius-solar/README.md

 Then you need to add a device in the `devices` section.
 Currently, only the following device type is supported:

-* FroniusInverterRealtimeData: This type is to obatin the realtime measurements data for an inverter device
+* FroniusInverterRealtimeData: This type is to obtain the realtime measurements data for an inverter device

 As part of the device definition you need to provide the `deviceId` which is the number of the inverter devices according to your PV system setup.
 You also need to provide host and port of the device proving Solar API, which is either your inverter (Fronius Galvo and Fronius Symo inverter models) or a  Fronius Datamanager.

-If you've configured your Fronius inverter to use power save mode, enter the threshold in watt at which power saving is activated.
+If you've configured your Fronius inverter to use power save mode, enter the threshold in watts at which power saving is activated.
 This helps to omit the nightly errors of the unreachable server.

     {
           "id": "fronius1",